 The per capita income in Rochester in 2018 was $39,518, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $158,072 for a family of four.
 However, Rochester contains both very wealthy and poor people as well.

 Rochester is a very ethnically-diverse city.
 The people who call Rochester home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rochester residents report their race to be White, followed by Asian.
-Important ancestries of people in Rochester include Norwegian, Irish, English, and Swedish.
+The greatest number of Rochester residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Rochester include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Rochester is English.
 Other important languages spoken here include Spanish and African languages.